okothkongo/operation_task/README.md

 ## REST API client

 The rest client periodically(after every 4 hours) make requests to the stock market endpoint.
-Timestamp to make sure all new companies are fetched i.e companies whose timestamps are greater or equal to the time the last request was made.
+Timestamp to make sure all new companies are fetched i.e companies whose timestamps are greater or equal to the time the last request was made.The fetched data are saved and sent to users via email notifications, these notification are sent a companany's category is among user's favorite categories(user can have more than one favorite categories).

 ## Websocket Server
-It  send push notifications to clients each time new companies are received from either the rest endpoint or WebSocket.
+It  send push notifications to clients each time new companies are received from either the rest endpoint or WebSocket and have saved in the database.
 This push are available on the endpoint  `socket/new_companies`.The pushed message will be in this format

 ```json